rust-lang/edition-guide/src/rust-2018/path-clarity.md

 * `extern crate` is no longer needed
 * The `crate` keyword refers to the current crate.
-* Relative paths variant: Paths work uniformly in both `use` statements and in other code, both in the top-level module and in submodules, and may use either absolute paths or local names relative to the current module.
+* Relative paths variant: Paths work uniformly in both `use` declarations and in other code, both in the top-level module and in submodules, and may use either absolute paths or local names relative to the current module.
-* Absolute use paths variant: Paths in `use` statements are always absolute and begin with a crate name (or `crate`); paths in other code may use absolute paths or local names relative to the current module.
+* Absolute use paths variant: Paths in `use` declarations are always absolute and begin with a crate name (or `crate`); paths in other code may use absolute paths or local names relative to the current module.
 * A `foo.rs` and `foo/` subdirectory may coexist; `mod.rs` is no longer needed when placing submodules in a subdirectory.